chevereto/docker/README.md

-# docker-builder
+# container-builder

-Dockerfile template project for building and distributing container images for Chevereto (ahead) releases.
+Dockerfile template project for building and distributing container images for Chevereto (ahead) releases to any container registry.

 ## Note